DineshRamuk/M2_Embsys/Project/1_Requirements/readme.md

 According to the classroom strength electricity is to be used.

 ## Low Level Requirements:
-IR Sensor
+IR Sensor,
-LCD Display
+LCD Display,
-Main Relay Board
+Main Relay Board,
-Arduino
+Arduino,
 Power Supply

 ## SWOT Analysis: